-Tom Steffora, M.A., L.M.F.T.
-Research Associate, MA-D tsteffora@pacifica.edu (805) 879-7329
+Joanna Walling, MA, LMFT Research Associate, MA-V jwalling@pacifica.edu (805) 879-7315

 Writing and the Creative Imagination

 Research and writing are two ways among many of finding meaning within and conferring meaning on experience.
 These fundamentally human activities can be deeply imaginal and intuitive.
 In research and writing, we seek to uncover from what we have read and heard as well as from our lived and remembered experiences the deep truth of the human condition.